-This blog looks at exactly how water makes its way into an oil tank, how to detect it and how to remove it.
+This blog looks at exactly how water gets in (mainly through rainwater and condensation), how to detect it and how to remove it.

-How and why does water in your oil tank happen?
+How does water in your oil tank happen?

 We tend to think of oil tanks as sealed units, but the reality is that water is a natural element of the atmosphere, and unfortunately, oil tanks are not fully resilient to water.